rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 }
 ```

-The version entered here is the same as for paper.
+The version entered here is the same as for Paper.
 You just remove the group and artefact id.
-Paper uses the unobfuscated jar.
+Paper uses the obfuscated jar.
 This requires us to actually reobfuscate our jar before building.
 We can do this again by configuring a task.
 This time we configure the `assemble` task and set a `dependsOn` on it.

 ```java
 tasks {